ldynia/archcolider/2.SolutionBackground/RisksAndSensitivePoints.md

     - Option 1: Back and forward compatibility serialization formats of messages.
     - Option 2: Keep at least 1 backward compatibility conversion mechanism.
 API versioning.
     - Option 3: Early negotiation with "sunset" header attribute and alerts for such header.
+7. Mismatch of production and development environment
+    - Option 1: Negotiation of 1:1 problem.
+I.e. run in dev the same set of infrastructure elements: at least 1 item for purely infrastructure related services (proxies, firewalls, load balancers) and at least 2 instances for business related services (even if in prod there is only one).
+It help to identify many issues early.

 # Sensitive points